-The people who live and own property in and around Arch Cape the Southwest Coastal Planning Area consider the community a unique place with a special character.
-The coastal setting, the headlands, the beaches, the streams, the wetlands, the vegetation, and the type of development that has been built are some of the factors that make up a community character.
+The people who live and own property in and around Arch Cape consider the community a unique place with a special character.
+The coastal setting, the headlands, the beach, the streams, the vegetation, and the type of development that has been built are some of the factors that make up a community character.
 Residents and property owners generally consider this character something to be preserved.

-The permanent population of Arch Cape is actually a minority of the total population that includes manyweekend and summer residents.
+The permanent population of Arch Cape is actually a minority of the total population that includes many weekend and summer residents.
 Many part-time residents become full-time residents when they retire to the area.
-The continuity of the same people returning on the weekends and on vacation means that there is lessof a "resort town" flavor than in communities with many short term rental units.
-Permanent residents seemto mix and form friendships with "weekenders".
-The population of the area is a mix of permanent residents who live in their homes year-round, part-time residents who regularly visit their homes throughout the year, and visitors to the area who stay in hotels, inns, and short-term rentals.
-One common thread that seems to run through the reasons for either living here permanently or occasionally attracts residents and visitors alike is the natural beauty, peacefulness and isolation of the area.
+The continuity of the same people returning on the weekends and on vacation means that there is less of a "resort-town" flavor than in communities with many short-term rental units.
+Permanent residents seem to mix and form friendships with "weekenders".
+One common thread that seems to run through the reasons for either living here permanently or occasionally is the natural beauty of the area.